 Membership in Maryland Nonprofits is open to 501(c) nonprofit organizations, students, individuals, businesses and government.
 Maryland Nonprofits has approximately 1,300 members.
-Benefits of membership include access to educational resource materials, discounted workshops and conferences, discounts on products and services such as liability insurance and background checks, and representation in Annapolis and on Capitol Hill regarding the shared public policy priorities of Maryland’s nonprofit sector.
+Benefits of membership include access to educational resource materials, discounted webinars and conferences, discounts on products and services such as liability insurance and background checks, and representation in Annapolis and on Capitol Hill regarding the shared public policy priorities of Maryland’s nonprofit sector.

 Maryland Nonprofits created and operates the national Standards for Excellence program that provides resource materials, educational programs and credible, third-party review for accreditation of nonprofit organizations that meet the highest standards of ethics and accountability.
 Organizations from Maryland and from across the nation participate in the Standards for Excellence program and Standards for Excellence Institute.